 Her release was one of the conditions facing Mr Yanukovych before he baulked at signing an EU-Ukraine trade and partnership agreement last November.

-She was jailed in 2011 and has been urging the authorities to transfer her to a German hospital so that doctors there can treat her chronic back pain.
+During her time in jail she urged the authorities to transfer her to a German hospital so that doctors there can treat her chronic back pain.

-In April 2013 the European Court of Human Rights ruled that her pre-trial detention had been "arbitrary and unlawful", though the judges did not rule on the legality of her actual conviction for the 2009 gas deal.
+In April 2013 the European Court of Human Rights ruled that her pre-trial detention had been "arbitrary and unlawful", though the judges did not rule on the legality of her conviction.

 - 1960 - Born in Dnipropetrovsk, industrial city in eastern Ukraine

 - Trained as engineer and economist